andrewcb/alsd/README.md

 Ableton and Live are trademarks of Ableton AG.
 This code is not in any way associated with or endorsed by them, and makes no claim of any official connection with Ableton.

+This program is provided without any warranty of any sort; in fact, at the moment, it is pretty much guaranteed to be incomplete.